What Should Go into the Common App Honors Section?

 - Don’t waste this precious space.
 If you can, combine awards from multiple years into one title.

-- Use phrases, not full sentences.
+- Take advantage of all 100 characters by using phrases, not full sentences.

 - First Place, Siemens Competition in Math, Science & Technology.
 I invented a robotic police unit that a policeman could wear.
 (125 characters)

 - 1st Place, Siemens Competition; built biomechanical, wearable police unit (73 characters)

 - The best honors entries are succinct and not only highlight what the prize was, but also what it was for.
 Squeeze in as many details as you can about the purpose and meaning of each award!

 - Take a look at the instructions in the Common App honors section: “If you have received any honors related to your academic achievements beginning with the ninth grade or international equivalent, please indicate number of honors.
 If you received more than five, please add the five most important to you.”
 Please note that the Common App explicitly states “beginning with ninth grade.”
 As spectacular as your 7th grade feats may be, do not include middle school awards.
 The statute of limitations for impressiveness has passed!